vega/ts-json-schema-generator/README.md

 -e, --expose <all|none|export>
     all: Create shared $ref definitions for all types.
-    none: Do not create shared $ref definitions.
-    export: Create shared $ref definitions only for exported types.
+    none: Do not create shared $ref definitions. export (default): Create shared $ref definitions only for exported types.

 -r, --no-top-ref
     Do not create a top-level $ref definition.